TobiasPSP/GetNetStat/README.md

 The Windows utility `netstat.exe` is very useful to examine connections and ports but it is text-based and OS-specific.

-The cmdlet `Get-NetTCPConnection` applies to TCP only, is not available on .NET Core and has no DNS resolution.
+The `Get-NetTCPConnection` cmdlet applies to TCP only, is not available on .NET Core and has no DNS resolution.

 That's why I implemented this **PowerShell** module and `Get-NetStat`: it is based on .NET Core and cross-platform, supports TCP and UDP connections, returns rich objects, and features a very fast multi-threaded DNS resolution.

-Use the tab "Discussion" to join a discussion if you find issues or have suggestions.
+Use the "Discussions" tab to join a discussion if you find issues or have suggestions.

 ## Requirements

-Requires *PowerShell* Version 5.1 or better.
+Requires *PowerShell* version 5.1 or better.
 Runs on *Windows PowerShell* and *PowerShell 7*.
 Runs on all OS platforms supported by *PowerShell* (i.e. Windows, Linux, macOS).

 ## Installation